dnv-opensource/axtreme/docs/source/technical_details/doe.md

 - **Budget constraints**: If you have limited computational budget, use higher thresholds to ensure convergence within available resources
 - **Monitor actual SEM values**: Start with default and adjust based on observed convergence patterns

-### Environment-Specific Parameters

-**Number of Environment Samples (`n_env_samples`)**:
-- **Purpose**: Total samples used for QoI calculation from environment data
-- **Why it matters**: More samples improve QoI calculation accuracy but increase computational cost per iteration
+#### 4. Number of Simulations per Point (`N_SIMULATIONS_PER_POINT`)
+- **Purpose**: Number of simulations per point for each point added to the experiment.
+- **Why it matters**: Higher values will lead to less uncertainty in the GP fit, but will also increase the time it takes to run the experiment.
 - **Tuning**: This will always be a compromise between computational cost and QoI accuracy.
-Ideally you want as few enviroment samples as possible (with a expensive simulator), but simulationsly you want a stable QoI estimate.
-Increase if QoI estimates are noisy or unstable, decrease if computation time is prohibitive
+Ideally you want as few simulations as possible (with a expensive simulator), but simulationsly you want a accurate GP.
+Increase if GP estimates are noisy or unstable, decrease if computation time is prohibitive.
+Although high values might not be possible in practical applications, it can be usefull for debugging and testing purposes, reducing this source of uncertainty.

-**Random Seed (`seed`)**:
+#### 5.Random Seed (`seed`)
 - **Purpose**: Controls reproducibility of environment sampling
 - **Why it matters**: Fixed seeds enable reproducible results; varying seeds assess robustness
 - **Tuning**: Fix for development and debugging, vary for robustness assessment and final evaluation